Prescott Burgess: New England Patriots

-Burgess was traded to the New England Patriots on September 22, 2009 in exchange for a conditional seventh round draft choice.
+Burgess was traded to the New England Patriots on September 22, 2009, in exchange for a conditional seventh round draft choice.
 He was inactive for the Patriots' Week 3 game and waived on September 28.
 The trade was conditioned on the games Burgess was active for the Patriots; therefore, the Ravens did not receive any compensation from the Patriots.
 He was re-signed to the Patriots' practice squad on September 30, in advance of their Week 4 against the Ravens, who would have not been allowed to sign Burgess back off the Patriots' practice squad because of this matchup.

-Second stint with Baltimore Ravens
+Baltimore Ravens (second stint)

 On October 5, the day after their game with the Patriots, the Ravens signed Prescott Burgess off the Patriots' practice squad to take the place of Brendan Ayanbadejo, who went on injured reserve.